What to do when you arrive

 Here are a few other things that you may need to do while you settle in.

 Depending on the type of accommodation you’ve arranged, you may need to buy bedding (eg sheets, duvet, pillows) and kitchen equipment (eg saucepans, utensils).
 Check on this before you leave your own country, as you may be able to bring some of this with you.

 If you’re living away from campus, you can save money on travel by getting the right kind of ticket or card, particularly if you’re traveling regularly.
 Check with your local bus service.
 If you live in London, you will save money by using an Oyster Card or a contactless credit or debit card to pay for travel on buses or the Underground – paying with cash is significantly more expensive.
 For travel between towns and cities, long-distance buses are cheap; train is more expensive but you can save money by buying a 16-25 Railcard.
 In fact if you’re full-time student over 25 years of age, you can still get a 16-25 Railcard!

 These are some of the most important things to remember, but there are many other things you need to check on before you travel to the UK.

-The British Council’s Study UK website has a, pre-departure guide for international students coming to study in the UK called First Steps.
-You can find this at the bottom of this Step.
-Do read this carefully.
+The British Council’s Study UK website has pre-departure information for international students coming to study in the UK.

 UKCISA has similar advice on its webpages.